jiyuan-zhou/jiyuan-zhou.github.io/_pages/about.md

 You can find my [CV here](https://jiyuan-zhou.github.io/cv/).

 ## News and Updates
+- 01/2025 I submitted my manuscript to NWAV-AP8.
-- 11/2024 I submitted my paper to Gender and Language.
+- 11/2024 I submitted my manuscript to Gender and Language.
 - 10/2024 I delivered an oral presentation at the 24th National Conference on Linguistics in Taiwan.
 - 10/2024 I joined Prof. LAI Jackie Yan-Ki's team as a full-time Research Assistant.
 - 10/2024 I graduated from CityU.
 Is it the end of one chapter or the beginning of another story?